 - Many wholesale businesses have 40-50% of staff turnover levels.
 Have they even started to calculate the cost to the business in terms of time, cost, and lost talent?
 What will it take to reduce the churn and subsequent costs?

 - Are companies willing to share their own people figures (turnover figures, spend on training, the effectiveness of training) to identify best practice in the sector?

 - How engaged are your employees?
 Is it ‘just a job’ for them?

-With the rapid development of high quality personalised e-learning in recent years, there is now no excuse for any business to not train their colleagues.
-In fact, with competition growing and markets changing so quickly, it should be considered an important element of any company’s strategy if they want to retain or gain competitive advantage.
+With the rapid development of high-quality personalised e-learning in recent years, there is now no excuse for any business not to train their colleagues.
+In fact, with competition growing and markets changing so quickly, it should be considered an important element of any company’s strategy if they want to retain or gain a competitive advantage.

 Business success is now about the fast companies out-manoeuvring the slow companies and having highly trained and motivated people to deliver success.
 As with most things in life, better teams usually win in the end...